Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- Invite those gathered to consider what it is in their lives that keeps them cut off from others or from God.
+- Invite those gathered to consider what aspects of their lives cut them off from others or from God.
 Use reflective music and a period of quiet contemplation.
-A suitable song could be ‘Out of the depths’ (GA 227).
+A suitable song could be Out of the Depths (GA 227).
 Conclude with the prayer of exorcism in the RCIA at §94K.